mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 #.
 Thread B receives the second non-timeout network error, **and the
    client ignores the error because the error originated from a connection with generation 1.**

+Why synchronize clearing a server's pool with updates to the topology?
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+Doing so solves the following race condition among application threads and the monitor during error handling, similar to the previous
+example:

+#.
+A write begins on an application thread.
+#.
+The server restarts.
+#.
+The application thread receives a non-timeout network error.
+#.
+The application thread acquires the lock on the.
+   TopologyDescription, marks the Server as Unknown, and releases the lock.
+#.
+The monitor re-checks the server and marks it Primary and its pool
+   as "ready".
+#.
+Several other application threads enter the WaitQueue of the
+   server's pool.
+#.
+The application thread clears the server's pool, evicting all those
+   new threads from the WaitQueue, causing them to return errors or to retry.
+Additionally, the pool is now "paused", but the server is considered the Primary, meaning future operations will be routed to the server and fail until the next heartbeat marks the pool as "ready" again.

+If marking the server as Unknown and clearing its pool were synchronized, then the monitor marking the server as Primary after its check would happen after the pool was cleared and thus avoid putting it an inconsistent state.

 What is the purpose of topologyVersion?
 '''''''''''''''''''''''''''''''''''''''